Tarek-Dinkespiler/busfor/README.md

 In this particular case, I'd probably consider using a library like [slugify](https://www.npmjs.com/package/slugify).
 It has a strong consistant 3 million users and no dependencies of its own.
 However, it doesn't seem to be updated very frequently and I don't really know the authors.

 On the other hand, if all we need is to prevent non-english characters in our system, maybe a solution could be to validate the data instead of transforming the data.
 In which case, a simple, well-tested function could do the trick.

-I would definitely still consider using a library such as slugify to update legacy data that needs to be transformed from the previous standard.
-But I'd try to restrict its usage to a simple migration script and quickly remove it from the project's dependencies.
+**Of course, the product always comes first.** Therefore, if talks with the product team end up favoring the initial solution to transform the data, I'd dig deeper to assess the liability of the new dependency versus the cost of developing a custom solution.
+In this case, I would very likely use slugify.

 ### Data and databases - MariaDB

 My experience in relational databases is solely with postgresql.
 However, I made the choice to go with MariaDB for this project because I think that it's what's being used at BlaBlaCar.
+This choice ended up considerably complexifying my work.

 Since busfor.ua is a live project (or at least has been), I anticipate that there must be production data.